pacofung0901/Muyan-TTS/README.md

 | in USD   | $30K   | $19.2K| $1.34K | $50.54K |

 Traning costs of Muyan-TTS, assuming the rental price of A10 and A100 in GPU hour is $0.5 and $1, respectively.

+## Install

+## Acknowledgment

+We borrowed a lot of code from [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).

+We borrowed a lot of code from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).